Jainism in Singapore

 The Jain community celebrated a presence of 100 years in Singapore marking the occasion by rededicating the "Stanak" and consecrating the idol of Mahavira.
-This brings together the two main sects of Jains - Svetambara and Digambara.
+This brings together the two main sects of Jains - Śvetāmbara and Digambara.
 The Singapore Jain Religious Society engages in keeping traditions and practices alive by transmitting Jain principles to the next generation.
 It also has a strong history of community involvement.
 The community has no temple, but the Singapore Jain Religious Society has a building at 18 Jalan Yasin.

-As of 2010, there are 1,500 Jains in Singapore.
+As of 2010, there are 1,500 Jain residents in Singapore.

 History

 Jains have settled in Singapore since the beginning of this century just before or after the first world war (1910 – 1914).

 Jain unity

-According to the Singapore Jain Religious Society's constitution, any Jain whether Svetambara or Digambar, speaking any language could become a member and carry out Jain religious activities, keeping to fundamental principles of Jainism.
+According to the Singapore Jain Religious Society's constitution, any Jain whether Śvetāmbara or Digambar, speaking any language could become a member and carry out Jain religious activities, keeping to fundamental principles of Jainism.